EdwinSanFI/Project-Slot/README.md

   <img src="https://user-images.githubusercontent.com/6312342/174682299-ce64113e-b105-45b2-b4da-788724b801e2.png" alt="Combinations">
 </p>

-* But if you decide to exchange more dollars than you have available, the program will print an error message.
+* But if you decide to exchange more more then you have, the program will print an error message.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6312342/174682300-5218fff4-761f-4781-87b4-e63d436c12e7.png" alt="Combinations">